-Nine (9) seme ster hours, consisting of POLS 1101 U.S. Government in Global Perspective or POLS 1102 Introduction to Political Science POLS 2210 Comparative Politics in Global Perspective POLS 2220 International Politics: States in the Global System program in this Bulletin (for a total of 15 semester hours).
+Nine (9) semester hours, consisting of POLS 1101 U.S. Government in Global Perspective or POLS 1102 Introduction to Political Science POLS 2210 Comparative Politics in Global Perspective POLS 2220 International Politics: States in the Global System

+Students minoring in Political Science must also complete an additional six (6) semester hours of elective courses chosen from among the three- and four-thousand-level courses listed for the program in this Bulletin (for a total of 15 semester hours).
 In the minor course of study, political science internships cannot substitute for elective course credit.

-Students minoring in Political Science must also complete an additional six (6) semester hours of elective courses chosen from among the three- and four-thousand-level courses listed for the